Travel hacks and apps every frequent flyer needs to know

 If you want to know information about the aircraft you are boarding; like where the best/worst seats are, what amenities they have or any other information about the plane then I recommend downloading Seat Guru.
 You could snag some extra legroom without having to pay just by using this app!

-When checking in, dropping your bag off, going through security or immigration choose the most left line.
+When you are checking in or going through security/immigration — choose the most left line.
 The majority of people are right handed and will thus favour the right hand side.
 The line on the left hand side will be shorter.